How to Grow Mahonia

 When growing Mahonia, you do not have to prune the shrub, but a light prune, from time to time after flowering, will trim the shrub into shape and remove any dead branches.

-Mahonia look good under planted with snow drops and Hellebores to provide a mixed winter border.
+Mahonia are ideal for under planting with snow drops and Hellebores to provide a mixed winter border.
 Suitable companion shrubs would be Berberis if making a thorny hedge, or Rhododendron, Azalea and Viburnum if planting a mixed shrub border.
+Another good companion plant is Cornus alba Sibirica with strong red stems.

 Leggy Mahonia